Scale your business with our modular plugins.

 As you can see, we’ve added the label “Subscribe to our newsletter” next to the checkbox.
 You can take this as a base and adapt it to your store.

 Another interesting option is to make mandatory fields optional.
-This way, you make shoppers fill in only the fields that are necessary for the transaction.
-This way you make the checkout process faster and improve customers’ experience.
+This way, shoppers fill in only the fields necessary for the transaction, speeding up the checkout process and improving customers’ experience.

-If you sell virtual products, for example, you can make the Address field in the Billing section optional pasting the following code into the functions.php file of your child theme.
+For example, if you sell virtual products, you can make the Address field in the Billing section optional, pasting the following code into the functions.php file of your child theme.

 add_filter( 'woocommerce_billing_fields', 'wc_address_field_optional');